Skip to main content

 “But my very stomach turned over when I learned that Negro soldiers, just back from overseas, were being dumped out of Army trucks in Mississippi and beaten.

-In a long speech on the Senate floor, Sen. James Eastland charged that the President’s program was an effort “to secure political favor from Red mongrels in the slums of the great cities of the East and Middle West” who planned to defile “the pure blood of the South.”
-The President’s “anti-southern measures,” he maintained, would destroy the South “beyond hope of redemption.”
+In a long speech on the Senate floor, Senator James Eastland charged that the president’s program was an effort “to secure political favor from Red mongrels in the slums of the great cities of the East and Middle West” who planned to defile “the pure blood of the South.”
+The president’s “anti-southern measures,” he maintained, would destroy the South “beyond hope of redemption.”
 Indeed, he concluded: “This much is certain.
 If the present Democratic leadership is right, then Calhoun and Jefferson Davis were wrong.
 If the present Democratic leadership is right, then Thaddeus Stevens and Charles Sumner were right, and Lee, Forrest, and Wade Hampton were wrong.
-If the President’s civil-rights program is right, then reconstruction was right.
+If the president’s civil-rights program is right, then reconstruction was right.
 If this program is right, the carpetbaggers were right.”

-The Southern Democrats continued to send off salvos against the President, but it did not take long for them to learn that their threat to deny him renomination was an empty one.
-At the Southern caucus Gov. Strom Thurmond of South Carolina insisted, “We have been betrayed and the guilty shall not go unpunished.”
-When the roll was called, however, Truman easily defeated the Southern favorite, Sen. Richard B. Russell of Georgia.
-Russell swept almost the entire South, but that is about all he got.
+The Southern Democrats continued to send off salvos against the president, but it did not take long for them to learn that their threat to deny him renomination was an empty one.
+At the Southern caucus Governor Strom Thurmond of South Carolina insisted, “We have been betrayed and the guilty shall not go unpunished.”
+When the roll was called, however, Truman easily defeated the Southern favorite, Senator Richard B. Russell of Georgia.
+Mr. Russell swept almost the entire South, but that is about all he got.
 So mutinous was the South, though, that the convention chairman did not dare attempt to make Truman’s nomination unanimous, as was traditionally done to signify party harmony.

 Truman’s opponents sustained an even greater setback over the platform when a determined group of liberals pushed through a strong civil rights plank cosponsored by Hubert Humphrey, the mayor of Minneapolis.
 “As I walked with the young mayor … out of that hall,” one liberal activist later recalled, “I actually thought he was going to be shot. … It was very tense, very tense.”